dmachard/python-dnstap-receiver/README.md

 ### Verbose mode

-You can execute the binary in verbose mode with the `-v` argument
+You can execute the binary in verbose mode with the `-v` argument:

 ```
 ./dnstap_receiver -v